How Your Eligibility is Determined

 Your Financial Aid Costs

 The purpose of financial aid is to assist in covering your Educational Costs.
 These costs include tuition, fees, room, board, transportation, and an average allowance for personal expenses.
 Financial aid is NOT intended to meet all of your living costs, and students must be prepared to meet their own non-educational living needs when they attend.
-The average financial aid cost of attendance * for 2014-2015 is $34,306 for Undergraduate students and $39,592 for Graduate students.
+The average financial aid cost of attendance * for 2016-2017 is $XXXX for Undergraduate students and $XXXX for Graduate students.
 Your financial aid from ALL sources cannot exceed this amount.

 * Cost of Attendance includes expected costs (and allowances) above those charged by the Institution for tuition, fees, room, and board.
 These figures do not represent amounts billed to students by the institution.
 For more information on direct charges See Tuition and Fees.